 Employers should expand outreach efforts to attract state-educated applicants to internships, given their high conversion to graduate roles.
-Broadening spring week eligibility and opening internships to finalists can help level the playing field for underrepresented students balancing university adjustment and work commitments.
+Broadening eligibility for spring insight weeks and opening internships to final year students can help level the playing field for underrepresented students balancing university adjustment and work commitments.

 Greater outreach work to attract state educated applicants to internship programmes could be beneficial given the high conversion rate from internships to permanent graduate roles.
-The pipeline in some sectors of work experience from first year spring week schemes to second year internships to graduate jobs favours students who are 'application ready' in their first term at university.
+The pipeline in some sectors of work experience from first year spring insight week schemes to second year summer internships to graduate jobs favours students who are 'application ready' in their first term at university.
 During this time, students from underrepresented groups are acclimatising to the culture shock of university, may be juggling substantial part time work and are less likely to be familiar with opportunities to look out for.
-Opening spring week schemes to undergraduate students from all years and internships to finalists (as well as penultimate year students) would enable talented students from underrepresented groups a better chance of participating in these schemes.
+Opening spring insight week schemes to undergraduate students from all years and internships to final year students (as well as penultimate year students) would enable talented students from underrepresented groups a better chance of participating in these schemes.